audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `libraryId` | String | The ID of the library the episode's podcast belongs to.
 `isFinished` | Boolean | Whether the episode has finished downloading.
 `failed` | Boolean | Whether the episode failed to download.
 `startedAt` | Integer or null | The time (in ms since POSIX epoch) when the episode started downloading.
-Will be `null` if it has not started downloading yet.
+It will be `null` if it has not started downloading yet.
 `createdAt` | Integer | The time (in ms since POSIX epoch) when the podcast episode download request was created.
 `finishedAt` | Integer or null | The time (in ms since POSIX epoch) when the episode finished downloading.
-Will be `null` if it has not finished.
+It will be `null` if it has not finished.
 `podcastTitle` | String or null | The title of the episode's podcast.
 `podcastExplicit` | Boolean | Whether the episode's podcast is explicit.
 `season` | String or null | The season of the podcast episode.